MyPureCloud/user-provisioning-scripts-js/docs/module1_authentication.md

 })();
 ```

-For purposes of the user-provisioning scripts, we wrap all of the calls out to the Genesys Cloud API's in proxy classes that will perform the calls against the SDK.
-So to begin the authentication process we call the `authApiProxy.authenticate()` method:
+For purposes of the user-provisioning scripts, we wrap all of the calls out to the Genesys Cloud API's in their own files (under the ``proxies` directory) that will perform the calls against the SDK.
+To begin the authentication process we call the `authApiProxy.authenticate()` method:

 ```javascript
 const token = await authApiProxy.authenticate(